 Author: Claire Steichen (FGI New York – Executive Member)

 As an executive and career coach, Claire Steichen works with Beauty and Fashion organizations to motivate middle and senior managers, and with individuals on crafting careers they love.
 Before becoming a coach, Claire was an Account Manager in sales at Givaudan, where she managed on-going client relationships with Avon, Estee Lauder, La Prairie and Victoria’s Secret.
-Prior to Givaudan, Claire worked as a Marketing Manager for L’Oreal and Christian Dior fragrance, where she oversaw the US launches of major skincare and fragrance brands.
+Prior to Givaudan, Claire worked as a Marketing Manager for L’Oreal and Christian Dior fragrance, where she oversaw the US launches of major skincare and fragrance brands (also she work with eye care like under eye masks).
 Claire has her MBA from Columbia Business School, where she works as a coach with several executive education programs.
 Claire is bi-lingual in English and French, and is fluent in Spanish.